debbabi-nader/cas-server/README.md

 After a successful deployment, the CAS server will be available at `https://localhost:8443/cas`.

 The CAS server artifact, expects a successful connection to a database named `cas` provided by a running Postgres server.

+The `cas-server.sql` file can be used to populate the `cas` database with some test data.